azaghal/factorio-beyond-vanilla-qol/README.md

 -   Easily move around/past pipes and tightly-packed machines ([Squeak Through](https://mods.factorio.com/mod/Squeak%20Through))

     > Makes it easier to move around the base, particularly being able to get past pipes and tightly packed machines - without having to deconstruct them just to get out.

--   Show additional information for items in info screens, like stack sizes etc. ([Extended Descriptions](https://mods.factorio.com/mod/extended-descriptions))

-    > Lets you see more information about items in the info screen when you hover over them.
-Particularly useful to see stack sizes when setting-up conditions in combinators.

 ### Planning